cekit/cekit/README.rst

 Container image creation tool.

-Cekit helps to build container images from image definition files with strong focus on modularity and code reuse.
+CEkit helps to build container images from image definition files with strong focus on modularity and code reuse.

 Features